 puppy cow.
 At least I can kinda protect it in the basement.
 Also, see the Franco Albini dilemma above.

 5. ABC Carpet and Home.
 I love this store, but everything seems to be priced just out of range for me and my pocketbook.
 However, this guy here surprised me!
 IT’S ON SALE!!!!
 And the depth is perfection!
 47″ x 27″!
 I gain almost 2 feet of my living space back!
 It’s a very simple piece and I like how open it is.
 I won’t feel like I’m covering the new rug.
 Interesting, very interesting.
 My problem with this piece is that I can’t actually see it in person unless I want to fly to NYC.
 Roadtrip anyone?

 6. This little guy from Pottery Barn is very similar to the piece by ABC Carpet and Home, but it’s got a blacktop.
 This one is on sale as well AND I found almost an identical one at Crate and Barrel for almost 3 times the price!
 YIKES!
 I question if it will be too dark, but then again, it will be sitting near a TV console that is wood, so maybe the contrast will be a good thing.
 However, its downfall is being only 13.75″ in depth.

 7. This table by Jayson Home and Garden is technically a bench, but by now I’m thinking outside the box.
 The reclaimed wood and old railroad ties sing its lovely industrial song in my head, but again, only 13″ in depth.
 It does make up for it in width though with its 65″ of awesome.

-So, is 13″ depth a deal breaker?
+So, is 13″ depth a deal-breaker?
 The Boy seems to think so, but I can usually sway him.
 What do you guys think?
 Do you have a favorite?
 I’m leaning towards #5 from ABC Carpet and Home.
 It’s pretty, it has the depth I want.
-Each of the above tables are so lovely, but each has a small drawback.
+Each table is so lovely, but each has a small drawback.
 Decisions.
 Decisions.